supernelis/ofxstatement-be-fintro/README.rst

 Belgian KBC Bank plugin for ofxstatement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This project provides an `ofxstatement`_ plugin for converting the Belgian KBC
+This project provides an `ofxstatement`_ plugin for converting the Belgian Fintro
 bank's CSV format statements to OFX.

 `ofxstatement`_ is a tool to convert proprietary bank statement to OFX format,